Q-Methodology/main/README.md

-# Welcome to Q-methodology plugin for JSPsych library.
+# Welcome to Q-methodology plugin for jsPsych library.

+## A few words on the jsPsych library

+## Why use this tool

+## What is the added value

 **How to use the plugin.**